ben-grande/qusal/README.md

 ## Update

-To update, you can copy the repository again to dom0 as instructed in the [installation](#installation) instructions above or you can fetch it with Git, as will be demonstrated below.
+To update, you can copy the repository again to dom0 as instructed in the [installation](#installation) section above or you can use easier methods demonstrated below.

 ### DomU Update